Asymptotics of symmetric polynomials with applications to statistical mechanics and representation theory: Statistical mechanics applications

-The counterpart of Proposition \ref{Prop_tiling_gen_function} for $\GUE_k$ distribution is the following. \begin{proposition} We have \end{proposition} \begin{proof} Let $X$ be a (fixed) diagonal $k\times k$ matrix with eigenvalues $x_1,\dots,x_k$ and let $A$ be random $k\times k$ Hermitian matrix from $\GUE$ ensemble.
+The counterpart of Proposition~\ref{Prop_tiling_gen_function} for $\GUE _k$ distribution is the following. \begin{proposition} We have \end{proposition} \begin{pf} Let $X$ be a (fixed) diagonal $k\times k$ matrix with eigenvalues $x_1,\ldots,x_k$, and let $A$ be random $k\times k$ Hermitian matrix from $\GUE$.
 Let us compute